Koch Chemie Micro Cut M2.02 vs. M3.02 – a detailed comparison for ambitious home users

 • Processing time:

-• M2.02 requires a little more patience, as it should be extended as long as possible to achieve the high-gloss finish.
+• M2.02 requires a bit more patience, as it should be worked in for as long as possible for the high-gloss finish.

 • M2.02 unfolds its potential with soft to medium-hard pads to achieve a streak-free finish.

-• M3.02 benefits from medium-hard pads that support its correction performance.
+• M3.02 benefits from medium-hard pads that support its corrective performance.

 • Finish quality: